musimathicslab/MarcoSmiles_Double_Leap/MarcoSmiles/README.md

 - [LeapMotion SDK v5.12](https://developer.leapmotion.com/tracking-software-download);
 - [LoopMidi](https://www.tobias-erichsen.de/software/loopmidi.html).
 Create a virtual MIDI port with the name `MarcoSmiles` (it's essential to give this name to the port in order to give the possibility to the MIDI management module to find this virtual MIDI port);
 - [Unity Engine 2021.3.15f1](https://unity.com/download);
-- Visual Studio with the "Game development with Unity" package (during UnityEngine installation).
+- Visual Studio with the "Game development with Unity" package (during UnityEngine installation);
+- C# library Sanford.Midi.Library.

 ## Installation